praveenjuge/praveenjuge/content/blog/digital-minimalism/index.md

 ## Reduce screen time

-Already my screen time has been reduced a lot, but there are few more steps I followed:
+Already my screen time has reduced a lot, but here are more steps I followed:

 - Turn off all notifications other than the ringer and alarm.
 - Keep your phone and iPad away from your work desk and bed.